List of Digimon Adventure characters: Digital World

-A Champion-level anthropomorphic lion Digimon and Ogremon's long-term rival, living on File Island.
+A Champion-level anthropomorphic lion-themed Digimon and Ogremon's long-term rival, living on File Island.
 In Digimon Adventure, Leomon is brainwashed by Devimon, but Tai and Matt free him by using their Digivices.
 Later, he helps them defeat Devimon.
-Leomon eventually gains the ability to warp-digivolve into SaberLeomon.
-Though sacrificing himself in defeating Metal Etemon, Leomon is revived at Primary Village following Apocalymon's defeat.
+Leomon eventually gains the ability to digivolve into the lion/Smilodon-themed ultimate form SaberLeomon.
+Though sacrificing himself in defeating MetalEtemon, Leomon is revived at Primary Village following Apocalymon's defeat.
 In Digimon Adventure tri., Leomon visits the human world, where he is destroyed by Meicoomon, who senses his infection.
-In the 2020 Adventure series, Leomon was a resistance against the Dark Digimon Army and was aided with two sidekicks, Spadamon and Falcomon.
+In the 2020 Adventure series, Leomon was part of the resistance against the Dark Digimon Army and was aided with two sidekicks, Spadamon and Falcomon.